carbon-language/carbon-lang/docs/design/generics/details.md

 [terminology as Rust](https://doc.rust-lang.org/reference/items/associated-items.html)).
 In this example, `Vector` has two associated methods, `Add` and `Scale`.

-An interface defines a type-type, that is a type whose values are types.
+An interface defines a type-of-type, that is a type whose values are types.
 The values of an interface are specifically
 [facet types](terminology.md#facet-type), by which we mean types that are declared as specifically implementing **exactly** this interface, and which